Daman, Nepal

-Daman (दामन) is one of the most beautiful tourist attraction in Thaha Municipality, Makwanpur District, central Nepal.
+Daman (दामन) is one of the most beautiful tourist attraction in Thaha Municipality, Makwanpur District in Bagmati Province, central Nepal.
 It lies on the Tribhuvan Highway, about 77 km southwest of Kathmandu (about halfway to Hetauda) at an elevation of 2322 m.

 Daman has among the greatest views of the Himalayas, extending on a good day from Dhaulagiri in the west to Mount Everest in the east.